The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 The short answer is **yes**, you should be using Disembowel during trash.

-The long answer is that using it causes you to lose potency overall if you’re hitting 4 or more enemies with the above combo, but that potency is **very easily made up** by any of our various off-gcd area-of-effect actions - Geirskogul, Nastrond, Stardiver, and Dragonfire Dive.
+The long answer is that using it causes you to lose potency overall if you’re hitting four or more enemies with the above combo, but that potency is **very easily made up** by any of our various off-GCD area-of-effect actions - Geirskogul, Nastrond, Stardiver, and Dragonfire Dive.

 Applying Disembowel is 290+320 = 610 potency\
 Coerthan Torment combo is 200 potency per gcd per mob - 400 over 2 gcds